ActiveCampaign/mailhandler/readme.md

 * `:by_recipient` - by email recipient
 * `:by_content` - search email content by keywords

-Recipient to search by needs to by added in following form: `by_recipient => { :to => 'igor@example.com' }`.
+Recipient to search by needs to by added in the following form: `by_recipient => { :to => 'igor@example.com' }`.
+Library supports searching by :to, :cc recipients.
+At the moment, only searching by a single recipient email address is supported.

 If you would like email to be archived after its read, use `:archive => true` option (recommended)

 ## Search results

-Once email searching is finished, you can check search result by looking at: `email_receiver.search` object
+Once email searching is finished, you can check search results by checking: `email_receiver.search` object, which has following information:

 * `:options` - search options which were used (described above)
 * `:started_at` - time when search was initiated
 * `:finished_at` - time when search was stopped
 * `:duration` - time how long the search took
 * `:max_duration` - maximum amount of time search can take in seconds (default is 240)
-* `:result - result of search - `true/false`
+* `:result` - result of search - `true/false`
-* `:email` - email found in search
+* `:email` - first email found in search
-* `:emails` - array of emails found in search
+* `:emails` - array of all emails found in search

 # Email search notifications

-While searching for an email, there is a possibility to get notification if emails sending is taking too long.
+While searching for an email, there is a possibility to get notification if emails searching is taking too long.
 You can get an notification in console, by email or both.

-Console output is good if you are testing email delivery, and want to see how long its taking for email to arrive in console.
+Console notification is a good option if you are testing email delivery and want to see console output on how is the progress of search going.

-To add notifications to email searching all you need to do is:
+To add console or email notifications, to your email searching all you need to do is:

 ``` ruby
 email_receiver.add_observer(MailHandler::Receiving::Notification::Email.new(email_sender, contacts))